SolutionGuidance/psm-dashboard/README.md

 ## Quick Start Guide: How to Refresh the Live Dashboard

 Run the `refresh-dashboard` script in this directory.
-It will tell you about any config preparation you need to make, and once the configuration is properly set up, it will produce `features-info.json` (you will see a lot of progress output along the way).
-Once that output file is ready, visit `index.html` in your browser.
+It will tell you about any config preparation you need to make.
+Once the configuration is properly set up, `refresh-dashboard` will produce `features-info.json` (you will see a lot of progress output along the way).

+Once that output file is ready, visit `index.html` in your browser and make sure everything looks right.
+If it does, commit and push the updated `features-info.json` to the `master` branch of the origin repository on GitHub.

+Now visit http://projectpsm.org/dashboard to check that the live site is refreshed.
+You may need to clear your browser's cache to see the updated version.

 ## Development guidelines